 Cost: $70 Family Pass

 Wrong, wrong, wrong.
 This place is a dud mostly just because of the exorbitant cost.
-In reality, it’s not half bad as a side excursion for no more than hours, but the admission fee borders on robbery and taints any goodwill.
+In reality, it’s not half bad as a side excursion for no more than an hour or two, but the admission fee borders on robbery and taints any goodwill.

 The list of sort-of attractions at Moab Giants include: